XiangruiWei/XiangruiWei.github.io/_pages/about.md

   - /about.html
 ---

 I am a 2nd-Year undergraduate student from Northeastern University.
-I am very fortunate to be advised by [Prof. Miao Fang](https://jsjytx.neuq.edu.cn/info/1041/1634.htm) from School of Computer and Communication Engineering, Northeastern University.